 Could the ancient cultures have envisioned that one day we would command instruments that now venture along the outskirts of our solar system, uncovering its secrets along the way?
 Could they have fathomed our trips to the Moon or our residency aboard the International Space Station?

 The Moon is the furthest our species has ever voyaged (last visited in 1972).

 On average, the Moon is 384,400 kilometers (238,855 miles) away from Earth.
 Comparatively, the most distant planet in our solar system, Neptune, is 4.4 billion kilometers (2.8 billion miles) from Earth.
 If the Earth-Neptune distance was equivalent to the New York-California distance, the Earth-Moon distance would be less than a quarter of the length of the Brooklyn Bridge (~ 1 mile).

 We tread cautiously along the sandy shoreline of the vast cosmic seas.
 In the distance, gems twinkle in the darkness.
 Vivid spheres collapse dense pockets of matter to birth new stars.
 Photons traverse the infinite depths to illuminate hidden columns of gas and dust.

 Obscured worlds, potentially teeming with life, orbit parent stars beyond our veil.

 A Flicker in the Night

 The doorway impeding exploration opens anew.
 A generation frozen in nostalgia gradually regains motion.
-Sparks glisten within the spirits of children and adults born after Apollo.
+Sparks glisten within the spirits of post-Apollo generations.
 Enthusiasm blossoms in the hearts of astronauts daring enough to charter into the unknown.